-A young artist is searching for a way to express herself; she is looking at a Petrus Christus painting, "The Virgin and Child in a Gothic Interior".
+A young artist is searching for a way to express herself; she is looking at a Petrus Christus painting, 'The Virgin and Child in a Gothic Interior'.
 Her eye is drawn to a detail - a solitary piece of fruit - an orange depicted with exquisite care that sits bathed in light on a windowsill.

 It proves to be a moment of revelation, opening up a new pathway of artistic expression.
-This is how the artist Samia Halaby describes her encounter with the painting during an interview in the Ayyam Gallery in London where she is exhibiting her latest work.
+That moment in the Nelson-Atkins Museum in Kansas City, US, was described by the artist Samia Halaby during an interview with Community in the Ayyam Gallery, London, where an exhibition of her latest work is currently on view.

 Halaby, who was born in Jerusalem, Palestine, is widely credited with inspiring the new school of abstraction in contemporary Arab art.
-Parallel to her artistic career, she is an active political campaigner for Palestine, as well as a scholar who has been instrumental in the documentation of Palestinian art, publishing her landmark text "Liberation Art of Palestine: Palestinian Painting and Sculpture in the Second Half of the 20th Century," in 2002.
+Parallel to her artistic career, she is an active political campaigner for Palestine, as well as a scholar who has been instrumental in the documentation of Palestinian art, publishing her landmark text Liberation Art of Palestinian Painting and Sculpture in the Second Half of the 20th Century, in 2002

 Reflecting on over fifty years of work as an artist, activist and teacher, she said that she can now see that her periods of loneliness, isolation, and even rejection, have been important to her development.
-Her family was forced into exile from Palestine during the 1948 war; at the age of eight years she had her first taste of rejection as she tried to find her feet in her new home in Beirut, Lebanon.
-Then in 1951 came another upheaval when her family moved to the United States.
-She recalled how soon after arriving in Ohio, a local newspaper reporter visited the family home in
+Her family was forced into exile from Palestine during the 1948 war; at the age of eleven years she had her first taste of rejection as she tried to find her feet in her new home in Beirut, Lebanon.
+Then, in 1951 came another upheaval when her family moved to the United States.

-Cincinnati.
-Halaby's mother couldn't face the ordeal of an interview and proposed her fourteenyear-old daughter for the task.
-When Halaby saw the published article, she was amazed to read a clichéd ramble about "A family from the Holy Land" and their "olive skinned" daughter.
+She recalled how soon after arriving in Ohio, a local newspaper reporter visited the family home in Cincinnati.
+Halaby's mother couldn't face the ordeal of an interview and proposed her fourteen-year-old daughter for the task.

+When Halaby saw the published article, she was amazed to read a clichéd ramble about 'a family from the Holy Land' and their 'olive skinned' daughter.

-"I thought, what on earth are they writing about?
-I had never in my life had a focus on skin color," she recalled, adding, "They tried to put me in a box and, of course, you respond by putting them into their box."
+"I thought, 'What on earth are they writing about?'.
+I had never in my life had a focus on skin colour," she recalled.
+She added: "They tried to put me in a box and, of course, you respond by putting them into their box."

 She said that she has also experienced rejection in New York.
 "As an artist in New York I have not been accepted because I am Palestinian and it's a generally Zionist atmosphere," she said.
-"But the museums in the US have been much more accepting," she added.
+"But the museums in the USA have been much more accepting," she added.

-Halaby is extremely dismissive of attempts, particularly by the media, to pigeonhole people; she is equally unimpressed by the obsession with "identity" and "roots".

-"In the American media you are supposed to 'examine your roots'.
-My first reaction was laughter - I am not a tree!" she explained.
+Halaby is extremely dismissive of attempts, particularly by the media, to pigeon-hole people; she is equally unimpressed by the obsession with 'identity' and 'roots'.
+She explained: "In the American media you are supposed to 'examine your roots'.
+My first reaction was laughter - I am not a tree!"